 We are in the process of reviewing our visiting policy and would like to hear your views.
 Your feedback about visiting will help us to understand what we do well and what we could do better.Please take a couple of minutes to tell us what you think.

 To access details about virtual visiting click here

-However, visitors will still be asked to continue to wear face masks in many ‘higher risk’ clinical areas – such as critical care, cancer wards and older people’s medicine – to help ensure we protect our more vulnerable patients or in wards where patients may be infectious.
+However visitors may still be asked to continue to wear face masks in many ‘higher risk’ clinical areas to help ensure we protect our more vulnerable patients or in wards where patients may be infectious.

-Speak to the ward you are visiting if you are unsure whether you need to wear a mask.
-Please ask staff to wear a mask if this makes you feel more comfortable.
+Speak to a member of staff if you are unsure if you need to wear a mask.
+Please ask staff to wear a mask if it makes you feel more comfortable during your visit.

-It’s also really important we don’t undo all the hard work of the last two and a half years and ask that visitors continue to wash or gel their hands when entering ward areas for example as this helps to reduce the risk of infection.
+It’s also really important we don’t undo all the hard work of the last two years and ask that visitors continue to wash or gel their hands when entering ward areas for example.

 Important information about coming into hospital